-(f) Each party shall cooperate, and cause their respective Affiliates to cooperate, in the defense or prosecution of any Third Party Claim (including any Fundamental Claim) and shall furnish or cause to be furnished such records, information and testimony, and attend such conferences, discovery proceedings, hearings, trials or appeals, as may be reasonably requested in connection therewith.

-(g) [Each Indemnified Party shall use reasonable efforts to collect any amounts available under insurance coverage, or from any other Person alleged to be responsible, for any Liabilities payable under Section 6.02 or Section 6.03 and the reasonable expenses incurred in connection therewith will be treated as Liabilities subject to indemnification hereunder.]

-(h) If any Third Party Claim shall be brought against a member of each Group, then such Action shall be deemed to be a Spin Co Assumed Action or a Masco Assumed Action in accordance with Sections 5.02(a) or 5.02(b), to the extent applicable, and the related party shall be deemed to be the Indemnifying Party for the purposes of this Article 6.
+- (f) Each party shall cooperate, and cause their respective Affiliates to cooperate, in the defense or prosecution of any Third Party Claim (including any Fundamental Claim) and shall furnish or cause to be furnished such records, information and testimony, and attend such conferences, discovery proceedings, hearings, trials or appeals, as may be reasonably requested in connection therewith. - (g) Each Indemnified Party shall use reasonable efforts to collect any amounts available under insurance coverage, or from any other Person alleged to be responsible, for any Liabilities payable under Section 6.02 or Section 6.03 and the reasonable expenses incurred in connection therewith will be treated as Liabilities subject to indemnification hereunder. - (h) If any Third Party Claim shall be brought against a member of each Group, then such Action shall be deemed to be a TopBuild Assumed Action or a Masco Assumed Action in accordance with Sections 5.02(a) or 5.02(b), to the extent applicable, and the related party shall be deemed to be the Indemnifying Party for the purposes of this Article 6.
 In the event of any Action in which the Indemnifying Party is not also named defendant, at the request of either the Indemnified Party or the Indemnifying Party, the parties will use reasonable efforts to substitute the Indemnifying Party or its applicable Affiliate for the named defendant in the Action.

 Section 6.05.
 Calculation of Indemnification Amount.
-Any indemnification amount pursuant to Section 6.02 or Section 6.03 shall be paid (i)

-net of any amounts recovered by the Indemnified Party under applicable Third Party insurance policies or from any other Third Party alleged to be responsible therefor, and (ii) taking into account any Tax Benefit allowable to the Indemnified Party (using the methodology set forth in Section [11(d)] of the Tax Matters Agreement to determine the amount of any such Tax Benefit) and any Tax cost incurred by the Indemnified Party arising from the incurrence or payment of the relevant Liabilities.
-Masco and Spin Co agree that, for United States federal income Tax purposes, any payment made pursuant to this Article 6 will be treated as provided under [Section 12(c)] of the Tax Matters Agreement.
-If the Indemnified Party receives any amounts under applicable Third Party insurance policies, or from any other Third Party alleged to be responsible for any Liabilities, subsequent to an indemnification payment by the Indemnifying Party in respect thereof, then such Indemnified Party shall promptly reimburse the Indemnifying Party, as applicable.
+Any indemnification amount pursuant to Section 6.02 or Section 6.03 shall be paid (i) net of any amounts actually recovered by the Indemnified Party under applicable Third Party insurance policies or from any other Third Party alleged to be responsible therefor, and (ii) taking into account any Tax Benefit allowable to the Indemnified Party (using the methodology set forth in Section 11(d) of the Tax Matters Agreement to determine the amount of any such Tax Benefit) and any Tax cost incurred by the Indemnified Party arising from the incurrence or payment of the relevant Liabilities.
+Masco and TopBuild agree that, for United States federal income Tax purposes, any payment made pursuant to this Article 6 will be treated as provided under Section 12(c) of the Tax Matters Agreement.
+If the Indemnified Party receives any amounts under applicable Third Party insurance policies, or from any other Third Party alleged to be responsible for any Liabilities, subsequent to an indemnification payment by the Indemnifying Party in respect thereof, then such Indemnified Party shall promptly reimburse the Indemnifying Party in respect thereof up to the amount received by the Indemnified Party from such Third Party insurance policy or Third Party, as applicable.
 The Indemnifying Party shall not be liable for any Liabilities under Section 6.02 or Section 6.03 to the extent such Liabilities are special, indirect, incidental, consequential or punitive damages or lost profits (other than any such Liabilities actually paid to Third Parties).